sapwavino/medgical-landing-page/README.md

 # Medgical Landing Page

-## Branch: STATISTICS
+## Branch: FAQs UPDATED

-- This branch is for the statistics section
+- This branch is for the faqs section
-- Moved statistics section to after testimonials
-- Added new stat